mouhamaadibrahim/mouhamaadibrahim.github.io/resume.md

   - Developed numerical simulations for piezoelectric nano-composites using **COMSOL Multiphysics**, enhancing experimental data accuracy.
   - Specialization in Plasmas, Optics, Opto-Electronics, and Micro-Nanosystems.

+## Certifications & Continuous Learning

+- **Certification in Data Analytics, Zaka AI**
+  *December 2023*

+- Regular participant in **Data Science Meetups** and **AI Conferences** to stay updated on the latest industry trends.

 ## Awards & Recognitions

+My commitment to excellence in data analytics and research has been recognized with several awards and honors throughout my career:

 - **Gold Streak Badge, Zaka AI**
   *November 2023*